TanayZope/FitBot/README.md

 ## Acknowledgments

-Special thanks to [Mayak Singh](https://github.com/mayyyank) who contributed to this project with their invaluable guidance and support:
+Special thanks to [Mayak Singh](https://github.com/mayyyank) for his valuable contributions and collaboration on this project:

 For any queries or feedback, please feel free to reach out to [zopetanay@gmail.com](mailto:zopetanay@gmail.com).